-So far, we considered decoders for homogenous kernels that may be non-binary.
-These codes have the nice property, that the outer codes in their GCC structure are themselves polar codes from the same family (but shorter ones).
-Therefore, we were able to use a single embedded decoder of a code of length $N/{\ell}$ within the decoder of the code of length $N$.
-This embedded decoder is used $\ell$ times, each time with different inputs (i.e. indices of the frozen symbols and the input messages).
-This property no longer applies when mixed kernels are employed.
+So far, we considered decoders for homogenous polar codes over alphabet $F$.
+These codes have the attractive property, that the outer-codes in their GCC structure are themselves (shorter) polar codes from the same family.
+Therefore, we were able to use a single embedded decoder of a code of length $N/{\ell}$ symbols within the decoder of the code of length $N$ symbols.
+This embedded decoder is used $\ell$ times, each time on different inputs (i.e. indices of the frozen symbols and the input messages).
+Unfortunately, this property no longer applies when mixed-kernels polar codes are used.

-Consider, for example, the $\ell=4$ dimension mixed kernel that we presented in one of our previous papers \cite{Presman2011}.
-In the decoder of the mixed code of length $N=4^n$, we should have an embedded decoder of the mixed code of length $N/4$, and an additional embedded decoder for the $RS(4)$ polar code of length $N/4$.
-It should be noted, however, that even here, a reuse of hardware is still possible, as the decoder for the $RS(4)$ of length $N/4$, requires an embedded decoder for the $RS(4)$ of length $N/16$ within it.
-The latter decoder (and its embedded decoders) can be shared with the decoder for mixed code of length $N/4$ (that requires an embedded $RS(4)$ decoder of the same length).
+Let us consider the $\ell=4$ dimensions mixed-kernels polar code described in Example \ref{ex:MxdKernelsExample}.
+In the decoder for length $N=4^n$ bits code, we need to have an embedded decoder of the mixed-kernels code of length $N/4$ bits and an additional embedded decoder for the $RS4$ polar code of length $N/4$ quaternary symbols.
+Note, however, that even here, a reuse of circuits is still possible, as the decoder for the $RS4$ code of length $N/4$, requires an embedded decoder for the $RS4$ code of length $N/16$ within it.
+The latter decoder (and its embedded decoders) can be shared with the decoder for the mixed-kernels code of length $N/4$ (that requires an embedded $RS4$ decoder of the same length).

-A further step in generalization of this structure, is the general concatenated structure, in which the outer codes are not required to be polar codes.
-This means, that other types of codes may be used with their corresponding decoding algorithms.
-Examples of such structures using BCH codes and near ML decoding algorithms, were recently described by Trifonov \cite{Trifonov2011}.
-In these types of constructions, we need to have a separate decoding unit for each outer code.
-As in the cases of the mixed kernels, if the outer codes share structure and decoding algorithm these resources may be reused, thereby enabling a more efficient design.